 Unless they are trained not to do so, most dogs will form the natural habit of begging for both attention and food.
 Some dog owners except this behaviour and think it's cute, but most people get annoyed very quickly when their dog starts to beg every time he wants love, attention, and especially when he smells something tasty cooking in the house.

 For starters, begging is another form of demanding and it gives your dog an aspect of control within the family "pack".
 I describe your family as a pack because that is exactly how your dog sees it.
-Anyways, while it seems adorable when Sparky rolls over on his back expecting a belly rub every time you enter the room, or just sits all teary-eyed staring straight at your plate of food when you're eating dinner, this behaviour has the possibility to gain momentum and become aggressive.
+Anyway, while it seems adorable when Sparky rolls over on his back expecting a belly rub every time you enter the room, or just sits all teary-eyed staring straight at your plate of food when you're eating dinner, this behaviour has the possibility to gain momentum and become aggressive.

 Just how aggressive can a dog possibly become?